 - Are accessible, appealing and attractive to all students; - Are served in clean and pleasant settings; - Meet or exceed current nutrition requirements established by local, state, and Federal statutes and regulations.
-(The District offers reimbursable school meals that meet USDA nutrition standards.) - Menu links will be posted on the District website and individual school websites, and nutrient content. - Menus are created/reviewed by a Registered Dietitian or other certified nutrition professional. - School meals are administered by a team of child nutrition professionals. - The District child nutrition program will accommodate students with special dietary needs. - Students should be allowed at least 10 minutes to eat breakfast and at least 20 minutes to eat lunch, counting from the time they have received their meal and are seated. - Students are served lunch at a reasonable and appropriate time of day.
+(The District offers reimbursable school meals that meet USDA nutrition standards.) - Menu links will be posted on the District website and individual school websites, and nutrient content. - School meals are administered by a team of child nutrition professionals. - The District child nutrition program will accommodate students with special dietary needs. - Students should be allowed at least 10 minutes to eat breakfast and at least 20 minutes to eat lunch, counting from the time they have received their meal and are seated. - Students are served lunch at a reasonable and appropriate time of day.